-- C1) Standard speed solving procedures are followed, as described in $\underline{\text{Article A}}$ (Speed Solving).
-Additional regulations that supersede the corresponding procedures in $\underline{\text{Article A}}$ are described below. - C1b) During the solve, the competitor must use only one hand to operate the puzzle.
+- C1) Standard speed solving procedures are followed, as described in Article A (Speed Solving).
+Additional regulations that supersede the corresponding procedures in Article A are described below. - C1b) During the solve, the competitor must use only one hand to operate the puzzle.
 Penalty: disqualification of the attempt (DNF). - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, they must repair it using only the solving hand.
-Penalty: disqualification of the attempt (DNF). - C1b3) If other body parts of the competitor come in contact with the puzzle or parts of the puzzle without the competitor's intention and without applying moves, this is not considered operating the puzzle, at the discretion of the judge.
+Penalty: disqualification of the attempt (DNF).